 Treatment and prognosis

 It is lethal and the affected males typically die by the time they are aged 2-3 years.
 A pneumonia or respiratory infection is the usual cause of death.
 Treatment is mainly supportive.

-Menkes disease may mimic non-accidental trauma (NAT) with retinal hemorrhage and bilateral subdural hematomas.
-Hence, prudence is advised in always ruling out NAT, particularly when other intracranial signs of Menkes disease are not seen.
+Menkes disease may mimic non-accidental injury (NAI) with retinal hemorrhage and bilateral subdural hematomas.
+Hence, prudence is advised in always ruling out NAI, particularly when other intracranial signs of Menkes disease are not seen.
 In a similar manner, the differential diagnosis also includes glutaric aciduria.